willeslau/k8s-controller/README.md

 ```

 ## Lessions from Deployment-Controller
-1. New status is derived only based on current deployment and all the replicas sets,
-        but not the "past" states.
+1. New status is derived only based on current deployment and all the replicas sets but not the "past" states.
+In this case,
+try to set the status purely based on the current deployment and worker.
+Think about what parameters are needed to deduce the
+status!

 ## Good References:
 1. Replica Controller: https://blog.csdn.net/yan234280533/article/details/78312620